sirius-ms/sirius-docs.github.io/docs/_pages/advanced-background-information.md

     from a tandem mass spectrum that contains almost no peaks.
-For example, three peaks in a fragmentation spectrum measured with 1 ppm mass accuracy contain about 60 bit of information, ignoring dependencies between fragments and distibution of molecular masses.
+For example, three peaks in a fragmentation spectrum measured with 1 ppm mass accuracy contain about 60 bit of information, ignoring dependencies between fragments and distribution of molecular masses.
     With this information, it is simply not possible to find the correct structure in a database such as PubChem, containing 100 million structures.
 In comparison, ten peaks measured with 20 ppm mass